-In accordance with ASC 855, management evaluated all of our activities through the issue date of the financial statements and concluded that except as described below, no other subsequent events have occurred that would require recognition or disclosure in the financial statements.
+In accordance with ASC 855, management evaluated all of our activities through the issue date of the financial statements and concluded that no other subsequent events have occurred that would require recognition or disclosure in the financial statements.
 We do however discuss all subsequent events in our Managements' Discussion and Analysis documents and filings.